 The next evening, in the same Hayloft Gallery upstairs at the JAX, a young soprano from Korea sang in Italian, German, and Latin.
 Amid amid the three dark-suited instrumentalists, she seemed to draw power from a red dress.*

 Attached to a wall of the Jacksonville gallery is a wooden box.
 Glass on the front, slot on top, it bears this sign: “Although our exhibits and gallery receptions are always free, a donation of any amount is greatly appreciated.”
-At the bottom nudged against the back was a lone copper coin.
+At the bottom nudged against the back was a lone coin of copper.

 On the corner of Rt.
-221 N and Christiansburg Pike, multi-hued signs cheered a gloomy day:
+221 N and Christiansburg Pike, multi-hued signs cheered up a gloomy day:

-Farther out of town stands the Pine Tavern Restaurant, where colors on a wall yet shine from the nineteenth century:
+Farther out of town stands the Pine Tavern Restaurant, where colored buttons shine yet from the nineteenth century: